 Our local partners are working to assist over half a million people across Kenya, Malawi, South Sudan and Sudan to prevent the spread of COVID-19.
 We are providing food, water, sanitation and other emergency supplies - as well as lifesaving COVID-19 prevention information.

-The funds raised through this appeal will be used to provide immediate and longer-term humanitarian assistance to communities affected by crises in Africa.
-Where this is not possible, the funds will be used to provide immediate and longer-term development and humanitarian assistance to communities affected by crises in Africa.
-If any excess funds remain after a crisis, or if there are changes in circumstances beyond our control that limit our ability to use the funds, they are kept in the Africa Regional Appeal so that we can respond to ongoing development needs and future crises in the region.
+The funds raised through this appeal will be used to provide immediate and longer-term humanitarian assistance to communities affected by crises across the horn of Africa.
+Where this is not possible, the funds will be used to provide immediate and longer-term development and humanitarian assistance to communities affected by crises and poverty across the world.
+If any excess funds remain after a crisis, or if there are changes in circumstances beyond our control that limit our ability to use the funds, they are kept in the Emergency Response Appeal so that we can respond to ongoing development needs and future crises across all our regions.